Annual Report • Updated January 2026

 What is the key color trend for 2026?

-The defining trend is "Synthetic Naturalism" — blending AI-inspired shades like Digital Lavender with organic Earthy Tones.
-This balance between tech and sustainability reflects broader cultural shifts toward authenticity and emotional well-being in digital design.
+The defining trend is "Synthetic Naturalism," blending AI-inspired shades like Digital Lavender with organic Earthy Tones.
+This balance between tech and sustainability shows the cultural shift toward authenticity and emotional well-being in digital design.

 Is Dark Mode still popular in 2026?